-History of PKU
+History of the PKU Diet

 The first detection of PKU can be traced back to Professor Følling in Norway in 1934.
 The parents of two children that were not developing as they should, took urine samples to Følling, their physician, and large amounts of phenylalanine were discovered.
 It then became Følling’s mission to test the urine of children showing similar developmental issues across the country.
 Over 400 children were tested and high levels of phenylalanine were detected prevalently throughout several of the subjects.